jedisct1/libsodium-doc/secret-key_cryptography/aes-256-gcm.md

 `nsec` is not used by this particular construction and should always be `NULL`.

-The function returns `-1` is the verification fails.
+The function returns `-1` if the verification fails.

 If the verification succeeds, the function returns `0`, puts the decrypted message into `m` and stores its actual number of bytes into `mlen` if `mlen` is